team-perfect-deliverables/charlie/README.md

 The rest of this document describes the Charlie design and how to extend it.
 I will not describe in detail the rules Blackjack.
 Readers that find lots of Blackjack info in books and/or the Internet.
-I will mention, however, not only _how_ to play Blackjack but also how to make bets.
+I will mention, however, not only _how_ to play Blackjack but also how bets.

 ###A brief history of Blackjack
-It roots go back to Don Quixote and Seville and the 17th century.
+The roots of Blackjack roots go back to Don Quixote and Seville and the 17th century.
 Serious study of Blackjack began in the 1950s with long-running computer simulations to discover what is called the _Basic Strategy_, about which we shall have much to say.
 By the 1960s, E.O.
 Thorp, the famous MIT professor, published, _Beat the Dealer_, which for a while caused casinos to change the game design